woocommerce/woocommerce/readme.txt

 * Localization - Spanish, Romanian updates.

 = 2.0.11 - x =
+* Tweak - Handling for multiselect fields on checkout, and a filter for third party handling
 * Fix - Duplicate param keys for sale_product shortcodes
 * Fix - Google Analytics tracking use get_order_number() method instead of id
 * Fix - Replaced jQuery placeholder plugin to provide support in older browsers